-Sporting Kansas City announced acquired 22-year-old midfielder Gedion Zelalem in a transfer from English Premier League side Arsenal FC in March 2019.
+Sporting Kansas City announced the acquisition of midfielder Gedion Zelalem in a transfer from English Premier League side Arsenal FC in March 2019.
 Zelalem has signed a contract for the 2019 MLS season with options for 2020 and 2021.

 A dual citizen of Germany and the United States, Zelalem arrives in Kansas City after a six-year stint with Arsenal’s youth and senior teams.
 On the international stage, the holding midfielder represented Germany at the U-15 through U-17 levels before gaining U.S. citizenship in 2014 and competing for the United States U-20s and U-23s.

-2019: MLS regular season: Has started one of three appearances (82 minutes played).
+2019: MLS regular season: Started five of nine appearances (436 minutes played).
 Made his MLS and Sporting debut with a start in a 1-1 draw at FC Cincinnati on April 7.
 Concacaf Champions League: Did not feature.
 Open Cup: Did not feature.
-MLS Cup Playoffs: Has not featured.

 Zelalem moved from the U.S. to London in early 2013 to join Arsenal’s prestigious academy, rising from the U-16s to the U-21s in his first year with the Gunners.
 He was part of Arsenal’s senior squad during a July 2013 preseason tour of Asia and made his first-team debut as a substitute in Arsenal’s 4-0 FA Cup victory over Coventry City on Jan.
 24, 2014.
 The following December, Zelalem earned his UEFA Champions League debut in a 4-1 away win against Turkish giants Galatasaray.